bernhardAxonIvy/doc/source/engine-guide/administration/deployment.rst

 folder must be available on the same machine on which the build is executed.
 You may use Windows-Shares or SMB-Configurations.

-On the other hand the HTTP deployment is based on the :ref:`<deployment-rest-api>` service of the |ivy-engine|.
+On the other hand the HTTP deployment is based on the :ref:`REST API<deployment-rest-api>` service of the |ivy-engine|.
 For the deployment you need the credentials of an administrator.